eBay/tsv-utils/docs/ToolReference.md

 **Synopsis:** tsv-append [options] [file...]

 tsv-append concatenates multiple TSV files, similar to the Unix 'cat' utility.
-Unlike 'cat', it is header aware ('--H|header'), writing the header from only the first file.
+Unlike 'cat', it is header-aware ('--H|header'), writing the header from only the first file.
 It also supports source tracking, adding a column indicating the original file to each row.
 Results are written to standard output.

 Concatenation with header support is useful when preparing data for traditional Unix utilities like 'sort' and 'sed' or applications that read a single file.